Facility Rules and Regulations

 - Lockers are available for use in our locker rooms.
 You are welcome to use one.
 You must provide your own lock.

-- MSU is not responsible for lost or stolen articles.
+- Murray State is not responsible for lost or stolen articles.
 Assistance will be provided in filing a theft report with the proper authorities.
 Do not bring valuables to the facility.
 The facility staff is not allowed to hold valuables for users.
 Clothing and bags are to be stored in the locker rooms or off of playing surfaces.

 Lost and Found

 - Contact the staff in the Equipment Room (270-809-4431) to inquire about lost clothing and equipment.